Andrew Blunt: Lawyer and lobbyist

 In 2000, Andy Blunt began his career as a political strategist, leading his brother Matt's successful bid for Secretary of State of Missouri.
 In 2002, Blunt became a founding partner of law firm Schreimann, Rackers, Francka & Blunt, LLC.
 In 2016 Blunt began Statehouse Strategies LCC, a lobbying firm that focused on the Missouri General Assembly.
 In 2018, Statehouse Strategies and Cloakroom Advisors, LCC announced a joint venture, Husch Blackwell Strategies, LLC, a national government relations firm headquartered in Jefferson City, Missouri.

 The Missouri Times named Blunt one of the 100+ people to know in Missouri politics for the previous four years, stating, "If this list was the 5+ [people to know], Andy Blunt would still be on it."
 Blunt's extensive client list has been credited by some to his diverse range of experiences and relationships at the Missouri state capital, while others assert that his clients are attracted to the influence he has on his father.
-Blunt was named as one of the top lobbyists in Washington, D.C. by The Hill on its 2023 list.
+Blunt has been named as one of the top lobbyists in Washington, D.C. by The Hill on its annual list since 2021.

 Campaign manager

 In 2004, Blunt built on his campaign management electoral success by managing his brother's successful campaign for governor.
-In 2010, Blunt managed his father's campaign for U.S. Senate, featuring two powerhouse families in Missouri politics.
+In 2010, Blunt managed his father's campaign for U.S. Senate, featuring two notable families in Missouri politics.
 Then Congressman Roy Blunt defeated then-Secretary of State Robin Carnahan by 14 points.
 The campaign carried 112 of Missouri's 114 counties, leading Senator Blunt to a winning margin of 14 percent, the largest midterm win in a Missouri Senate race since 1994.
 Politico called it one of the Top 10 campaigns in the country in 2010.
 Andy Blunt managed his father's successful campaign for re-election to the United States Senate in 2016.
 The 2016 race was one of the most competitive in the country where Senator Roy Blunt defeated a rising star in the Democratic Party that featured three visits to the state by then Vice President Joe Biden.